greenelab/knowledge-graph-review/manuscript.md

 #### Matrix Factorization

-Matrix factorization is a technique that uses linear algebra to map high dimensional data onto a low dimensional space.
+Matrix factorization is a class of techniques that use linear algebra to map high dimensional data into a low dimensional space.
 This projection is accomplished by decomposing a matrix into a set of small rectangular matrices (Figure {@fig:unifying_techniques_overview} (a)).
 Notable methods for matrix decomposition include Isomap [@13cvwdrYY], Laplacian eigenmaps [@MxPEnWF1] and Principal Component Analysis (PCA) [@sSbTaHau]/Singular Vector Decomposition (SVD) [@H0ez30Pz].
-These methods were designed to be used on many different types of data; however, we discuss their use in the context of representing a knowledge graphs in a low dimensional space.
+These methods were designed to be used on many different types of data; however, we discuss their use in the context of representing knowledge graphs in a low dimensional space and focus particularly on SVD and laplacian eigenmaps.

 SVD [@H0ez30Pz] is an algorithm that uses matrix factorization to portray knowledge graphs in a low dimensional space.
-The input for this algorithm is an adjacency matrix ($A$), which is a square matrix where rows and columns represent nodes and each entry represents the presence of an edge between two nodes.
+The input for this algorithm is an adjacency matrix ($A$), which is a square matrix where rows and columns represent nodes and each entry is a binary representation of the presence of an edge between two nodes.
+$A$ is constructed based on the knowledge graph's structure itself and collapses all edges between two nodes into one unique entity.
-This matrix ($A$) gets decomposed into three parts: a square matrix $Σ$ and a set of two small rectangular matrices $U$ and $V^{T}$.
+Following construction, $A$ is decomposed into the following three parts: a square matrix $Σ$ and a set of two small rectangular matrices $U$ and $V^{T}$.
-This values within $Σ$ are called singular values, which are akin to eigenvalues [@H0ez30Pz].
+Values within $Σ$ are called singular values, which are akin to eigenvalues [@H0ez30Pz].
 Each row in $U$ and each column in $V^{T}$ represents nodes within a low dimensional space [@H0ez30Pz; @sSbTaHau].
-In practice $U$ is usually used to represent nodes in a knowledge graph, but $V^{T}$ can also be used [@H0ez30Pz; @TFsQrgwM].
+In practice $U$ is usually used to represent nodes in a knowledge graph and can be used as input for machine learning classifiers to perform tasks such as link prediction or node classification [@QcVYdxZu]; however,$V^{T}$ has also been used [@H0ez30Pz; @TFsQrgwM].
-Typically, SVD appears in recommendation systems via collaborative filtering [@Z5VAJJmP]; however, this technique can also be used as a standalone baseline to compare to other approaches [@QcVYdxZu].
+Typically, matrix factorization algorithms such as SVD are used for recommendation systems via collaborative filtering [@Z5VAJJmP]; however, this technique can also provide a standalone baseline for other relational learning approaches [@QcVYdxZu].

-Laplacian eigenmaps is a technique that assumes there is low dimensional structure in a high dimensional space [@MxPEnWF1].
-This algorithm preserves this structure while projecting data into a low dimensional space.
+Laplacian eigenmaps assume there is low dimensional structure in a high dimensional space and preserves this structure when projecting data into a low dimensional space [@MxPEnWF1].
-Typically, the first step of this algorithm is to construct a figurative knowledge graph where nodes represent datapoints and edges are constructed based on similarity of two datapoints; however, in this context, the knowledge graph has already been defined.
+The first step of this technique is to preserve this low dimensional structure by representing data in the form of a graph where nodes are datapoints and edges are the distance between two points.
+Knowledge graphs already provide this representation, so no additional processing is necessary at this stage.
-The next step in this algorithm is to obtain both an adjacency matrix ($A$) and a degree matrix ($D$) from the knowledge graph.
+The second step of this technique is to obtain both an adjacency matrix ($A$) and a degree matrix ($D$) from the graph representation.
 A degree matrix is a diagonal matrix where each entry represents the number of edges connected to a node.
 The adjacency and degree matrices are converted into a laplacian matrix ($L$), which is a matrix that shares the same properties as the adjacency matrix.
 The laplacian matrix is generated by subtracting the adjacency matrix from the degree matrix ($L=D-A$) and, once constructed, the algorithm uses linear algebra to calculate the laplacian's eigenvalues and eigenvectors ($Lx = \lambda Dx$).